 How many sessions should you have?

-Well that depends on your physical, mental and emotional needs, what you’ve been through recently and what you anticipate going through in the future.
-After your initial consultation session Simon will design a programme for you based on your needs and goals.
+Well, that depends on your physical, mental and emotional needs, what you’ve been through recently and what you anticipate going through in the future.
+After your initial consultation session, your therapist will design a programme for you based on your needs and goals.

 In brief, depending on what you are currently dealing with and your general constitution you may only need a single treatment to give you a quick energy boost & balance up, or if you are in the middle of a highly stressful time, dealing with long-term health issues or training hard for a specific event you may need a course of 3-6 sessions over a month or two to relieve pain, aid healing and support your immune system.